1. Mobile account management

 4. Be proactive when life changes

 Implement a plan to nurture your client relationships.
 Recognize life changes including birthdays and anniversaries.
-Illustrate you understand your clients needs by sending timely storm safety tips or a note when a teen becomes a licensed driver.
+Illustrate that you understand your clients' needs by sending timely storm safety tips or a note when a teen becomes a licensed driver.
 Consistent touches throughout the year will solidify your relationship and open the door for inquiries when life changes are top-of-mind.

 Communication and marketing tools:

 In addition to building a robust website strategy, there are other ways to create value for your clients.
 Host shredding events, sponsor defensive driving courses, and highlight your community involvement online and in your agency.
 Advise customers of services available to them at no additional charge via agency newsletters, blog, website, social media, texting, etc. This is an excellent way to highlight agency advocacy and commitment in the community.
 Another great value for commercial lines customers is risk management and/or safety consulting.